Improving Maternal Health Outcomes

 We are committed to addressing Black maternal health disparities as part of our mission to help people get care, stay well, and build healthy communities.
 Through our whole-person, holistic approach to health care, we seek to understand and address not only clinical care needs, but also the social and cultural inequities that impact our members' overall well-being and trust in the support systems they rely on.

-AmeriHealth Caritas responds to the unique maternal health needs of its members with special programs and services that include attention to the social determinants of life, pregnancy risks, behavioral challenges, and social supports.
+AmeriHealth Caritas responds to the unique maternal health needs of its members with special programs and services that include attention to the social determinants of health, pregnancy risks, behavioral challenges, and social supports.
 We advocate for greater attention to the root causes of Black maternal health disparities and work with providers and community organizations to help improve maternal health outcomes.

 Download the Supporting New Moms’ Mental Health PDF.